emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 <font color=#f9634E>**Important:**</font>

-Routing in Ambassador can be configured with Ambassador resources as shown above, Kubernetes service annotation, and Kubernetes Ingress resources.
+Routing in Ambassador Open Source can be configured with Ambassador resources as shown above, Kubernetes service annotation, and Kubernetes Ingress resources.

 Ambassador custom resources are the recommended config format and will be used throughout the documentation.